dmolony/dm3270/README.md

 # dm3270
 Yet another TN3270 Terminal Emulator.
-Written in Java 8, using JavaFX.
+This one is written in Java 8, and uses JavaFX.
 #### Warning
 This software is not finished.
 At the moment it is only possible to run tests, you cannot connect it to a mainframe.
 You can however use it to watch an actual terminal-mainframe session in order to capture session details.
 #### Modes